 OSX 10.5 32bit: same behavior as this original bug - font is selected in the font dialog, but display doesn't change and font snaps back to Lucida Grande.
 Though it looks like Qt 4.6 Cocoa now forces the Mac font dialog, whether or not the program asks for it (ie from ).

-#16 Updated by William Kyngesburye over 9 years ago
+#16 Updated by William Kyngesburye almost 13 years ago

 I've been meaning to poke at this, so here's some more test results.
 I changed the dialog code to force non-native for all Cocoa Qt, then tried some fonts.

 - At any time, when a font manager is used (the pro kind that enables fonts in-place instead of copying to standard font folders), Qt ignores the DontUseNativeDialog flag and shows the native font dialog, with all its problems.
 Otherwise,